MakieOrg/Tyler.jl/docs/src/examples/whale_shark.md

 # Whale shark's trajectory

-The full stack of Makie's ecosystem works.
+In this example, we'll use the full Makie ecosystem to plot the trajectory of a whale shark across time.

 Load packages